heremaps/here-data-sdk-typescript/docs/work-with-interactive-map-layer.md

      });
      ```

-## Update data in and publish it to an interactive map layer
+## Update data and publish it to an interactive map layer

 You can update existing features in an interactive map layer or publish new ones.